 Taking a few minutes to complete your own ‘Steering Straight’ plan is a great way to put strategies in place for managing stressful times—before they happen!

 You need to talk about it

-While we know people in rural farming communities are very willing to volunteer help to others, many farmers, who are used to working things out for themselves, don’t want to share their problems.
-However, it’s really important that you talk to family, trusted friends or a health professional about issues that are upsetting, stressful or difficult.
+While we know people in rural farming communities are very willing to volunteer help to others, many farmers are used to working things out for themselves, and may not feel comfortable sharing their problems.
+However, it’s really important that you talk to family, trusted friends/advisors or a health professional about issues that are upsetting, stressful or difficult.
 You may be helping someone else as well if you open up and say how you feel.
 Don’t give up if you find it tricky to find support that suits you—there is never a one-size-fits-all solution.
 Keep trying until you find what works for you.

 Find out more about this topic on Better Health Channel

 - Farming can be stressful, particularly during difficult times like drought, bushfire and flood.

 - Watch out for warning signs like irritability, sleeplessness, appetite loss and physical symptoms like head and gut aches.

 - Talk about what you are going through, even if you’re used to sorting out your own problems—some things are really better being shared.

 National Centre for Farmer Health Support Page